aws-samples/gen-ai-trivia/README.md

    ![alt text](images/bedrock/bedrock_setup_2.png)

-3. If this is your first time using Amazon Bedrock, you will recieve a welcome message.
-From there you will click on "Manage model access".
+3. If this is your first time using Amazon Bedrock, you will receive a welcome message.
+From there, click on "Manage model access".

    ![alt text](images/bedrock/bedrock_setup_3.png)

-4. Once in the Model access page click on "Enable specific models".
+4. Once on the Model access page, click on "Enable specific models".

    ![alt text](images/bedrock/bedrock_setup_4.png)

-5. Scroll down to the "Anthropic" section and click on the box next to  "Claude 3 Sonnet" model.
+5. Scroll down to the "Anthropic" section and click on the box next to the "Claude 3 Sonnet" model.
 Scroll down to the bottom of the page and click "Next".

    ![alt text](images/bedrock/bedrock_setup_5.png)